-Of course, you should take advantage of the Covered California open enrollment period for 2016, beginning November 1, 2015 through January 31, 2016 – but, if you don’t or for some reason can’t, you may still get health care if you have a life event that qualifies you for a Special Enrollment Period, such as having a baby.
+If you can’t take advantage of the Covered California open enrollment period, you may still get health care if you have a life event that qualifies you for a special enrollment period, such as having a baby.

 How Do I Apply for Covered California?

 Applying for Covered California or Medi-Cal can be done in several ways.
 For Medi-Cal, you can apply the same way you would if you were enrolling in a standard health plan through the official Covered California website.
 You can also visit your local County Human Services Agency to determine your eligibility for benefits – or you can apply for either Covered California or Medi-Cal by choosing a third option – Freeway Insurance.